Hot tea in summer may sound crazy to us, but it’s common in Asia.

 One of the most refreshing and quenching drinks, unsweetened black iced tea is perfect on a sweltering summer day.
 Simple, yet delicious, it is a great drink to have on a hot day and is the perfect addition to any BBQ.

 Adding lemon is a great way to naturally sweeten up your unsweetened black iced tea.
 Many people love adding sugar to their iced tea to create sweet tea, which is also a popular summer drink.
 If you are drinking to to be more healthy, I recommend leaving out the sugar.
+You could try blending your black tea with green tea, to give it a unique flavor boost.

 Peach Iced Tea